quochuyn/youtube_nlp_recommender/README.md

 ## Streamlit

 This streamlit site was setup under the Streamlit Cloud.
 Read [here](https://blog.streamlit.io/host-your-streamlit-app-for-free/) for more context.
 Deploying this app on streamlit cloud gives a url that is unique to the GitHub Repo.
-Streamlit will automatically read from the current version of the associated GitHub Repo.
+Streamlit will read from the current version of the associated GitHub Repo upon refresh.

 Streamlit Hosting Instructions - Cloud Run